cheapjack/buildyourown/Background.md

 ## Where and When?

- * June-August 2015: FACT, Liverpool
+ * Thursday 4th June Opening-August 2015: FACT, Liverpool
+ * Artist/Organiser Talks Friday 5th June
  * October 2015-January 2016: Norwich Castle Museum & Art Gallery, Norwich

 During the exhibitions there will be a series of workshops.
 These will be open to all and cover a range of activities - measuring and then assembling hands for members of the Reach community; and exploring new possibilities offered by the inherent personalisation provided by 3d-printed manufacturing techniques.
 Details of the events are being developed in the [events section](https://github.com/cheapjack/buildyourown/tree/master/events) of our project management site.